 Medical malpractice, also referred to as medical negligence, is a term that broadly refers to mistakes made by health care providers whose performance of duties deviate from the standard of practice within the medical community and cause harm to a patient or patients.

 These oversights may include misdiagnoses of a condition or disease, failure to inform the patient of the risks of a procedure or prescribed drug, negligently performing a procedure, prescribing a drug that could harm the patient due to preexisting conditions or allergies, or prescribing the wrong dosage of a drug (such as anesthesia).

-- The health care provider failed his duty toward the patient and provided negligent care
+- The health care provider failed in his duty toward the patient and provided negligent care

 - The patient realized recognizable harm or loss from this care

 - The damages are a result of the doctor’s mistake or misjudgment